 Our humanities research program explores how humans use philosophy, literature, religion, art, music, history and language to understand and record our world.
-We have two endowments that support our students’ humanities research.
+We have three endowments that support our students’ humanities research.

 The scholar grant program was created in 2009 as part of the John Near Excellence in History Endowment to allow select senior students and their teacher-mentors the opportunity to pursue an independent, yearlong research paper on a topic of their choice in the discipline of United States history or American government.

 The Mitra Family Endowment was founded in 2011 and broadened the scope to allow for independent research and experiential learning in the humanities, including literature, art, music and the social sciences.
 Students have explored such topics as European history, educational policy, economic policy, art history and music history.

 Scholars are selected in the spring of their junior years by a faculty committee that includes members of the history department and the library director.
 The award recipients work closely with a faculty mentor over the course of the year to produce a university-level research paper.
 The papers are published, presented to each student, placed in the John Near Center and put on display in the library.

 Each student grant recipient receives monies to offset research costs, allowing students to pursue off-site research at libraries, private collections and museums.

 Students and mentors are celebrated at a spring ceremony, where scholars place their signatures on the final copies of their papers.